stream2me/k4a/README.md

 Return to the main screen and click the 3dots menu in the upper right corner and select "Install".
 When "<<< deploy" appears at the bottom of the interface, the installation is complete.
-Now click "STOP" and then click "START" to load the Debian container.
+Now click "START" to load the Debian container.

 ### 4. Install Klipper environment ###